bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:40%" />
 </p>

-Let&apos;'s review quickly.
-I know that right now you&apos;'re starting your Web design career, and it can be overwhelming.
-But I&apos;'m hoping that one of the things you&apos;'ll make sure that you do is design with accessibility in mind.
+Let&apos;s review quickly.
+I know that right now you&apos;re starting your Web design career, and it can be overwhelming.
+But I&apos;m hoping that one of the things you&apos;ll make sure that you do is design with accessibility in mind.
 It is the right thing to do for so many reasons.
-Whether it&apos;'s because you want to reach out to the largest customer base you can, or because legally it&apos;'s required.
+Whether it&apos;s because you want to reach out to the largest customer base you can, or because legally it&apos;s required.
 The important thing is make sure you do it.
 And the great thing is accessible design is actually pretty straight forward.

 All you need to do is adhere to standards.
-The reason that many pages are inaccessible, is because they&apos;'re trying to be flashy and cool and do things that aren&apos;'t quite yet fully implemented to standards.
+The reason that many pages are inaccessible, is because they&apos;re trying to be flashy and cool and do things that aren&apos;t quite yet fully implemented to standards.
 Finally as we go through this class make sure that you pay special attention to the semantics behind HTML tags.
 These semantics contain special information that are going to make it much easier for people who are